gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 Great!

-We can now deploy our app using `flyctl deploy`.
-It will build an image, create additional resources (like a volume) and run our database migration:
+I can now deploy the app using `flyctl deploy`.
+It will build an image, create additional resources (like a volume) and run the database migration:

 ```sh
 $ flyctl deploy